Previous Page

 Professional Capacity

-Professional capacity is a designation that DFPS may apply to a reporter or collateral in an abuse or neglect case in IMPACT.
+Professional capacity is a designation DFPS may assign to a reporter or collateral in an abuse, neglect, or exploitation case in IMPACT.

-A reporter or collateral who is acting in a professional capacity is someone who meets either of the following criteria:
+A reporter or collateral is acting in a professional capacity if both of the following apply:

 Purchased Client Services (PCS)

-Purchased client services (PCS) are the services DFPS provides to clients through contracts with local businesses.
+Purchased client services (PCS) are services DFPS provides to clients through contracts with local businesses.

 Purchased Client Services (PCS) Contractor’s Staff

-A PCS contractor’s staff includes the following people (both current and potential):
+PCS contractor’s staff includes the following people, whether current or prospective:

 • Employees of the contractor.